Google's Sundar Pichai named CEO at parent firm Alphabet

 These ventures, including the life sciences group Verily and the biotech operation Calico, have been losing money.

-Mr Kay said the "other bets" have been struggling because even though they have the financial backing from Google's profits "they don't have the do-or-die element" of other startups.
+Mr Kay said the "other bets" have been struggling because even though they have the financial backing from Google's profits "they do not have the do-or-die element" of other startups.
+AFP